 It was much more than that, however.
 Between the missed meetings, the continued hearings when TPR (termination of parental rights) was to have already happened months earlier, and the emotional collapse we had to deal with every time we left the visitation center without visiting, we had all we could take!
 We were ready to call it quits and it had only been a year.

 To read that, one has to ask, “Is this really worth it?
 Do I really want to put myself or my heart out there like that, just to be knocked back and forth like a tetherball?”

 The answer is yes!
 Yes it is worth it.
 The reason?
 Children are worth it.
-In the crossfire of poor birth parent choices, cold and disconnected judges, MIA case workers, and a broken foster care system, there are innocent children who’ve done nothing to deserve the trauma that’s been forced on them.
-They were unwillingly dragged into the chaos and bad choices of another human being.
+In the chaos of disconnected judges, MIA case workers, and a broken foster care system, there are innocent children who’ve done nothing to deserve the trauma that’s been forced on them.
+They were unwillingly dragged into the chaos.
 At last count, there are a lot of them.
 Over 100,000 currently in the United States waiting to be cared for!

 To love another human being with no strings attached is what we were created to do, as human beings.
 We’ve been divinely created with the capacity to do so.
 And what an amazing gift that is!

 We could add up all of the reasons why a person shouldn’t be a foster parent.
 But we could do that with just about anything on earth.
 What about the reasons you should?
 There are several, but here’s the biggest…